Thorvald Stauning: Legacy

 He was given a state funeral in 1942, an honour normally not bestowed on Danish prime ministers.
 He is buried in Copenhagen's Vestre Cemetery.
 Although Denmark's relationship with Germany during World War II has been controversial, Stauning's legacy in Denmark remains positive.
 His popularity in the 1930s acted as a force limiting the growth of other populist parties—most importantly, the Nazi party, which remained politically insignificant.
 Stauning also played a major role in containing the constitutional Easter Crisis of 1920 where he brokered a deal with the king in which the monarch accepted a reduction of his own role to a merely symbolical one, avoiding any future interference in the functioning of parliamentary democracy.
-In return, Stauning kept the pro-republican elements of the Social Democratic Party in line, and ensured his party's political support to the continuation of the Danish monarchy.
-His government was also responsible for laying the foundations to the future Danish welfare state.
+In return, Stauning kept the pro-republican elements of the Social Democratic Party in line and ensured his party's political support to the continuation of the Danish monarchy.

 His grandson Søren Goldmann Stauning is a local politician in Them.